Menu

 6. Remove the Cartridge: Once the primer has been successfully removed, you can take the cartridge out of the shell holder.

 Remember, safety is paramount.
 Always wear protective glasses, and never attempt to deprime live rounds.
+Once your brass is deprimed, the next step is usually cleaning and brass trimming.
 This process is intended for spent cartridges only.

 Also, be aware that some states or regions may have laws about handling ammunition, spent cartridges, or primers, so ensure you're following all local regulations.

-Lastly, this process may vary somewhat depending on the specific hand depriming tool you're using, so always follow the manufacturer's instructions for your specific tool.
+Lastly, this process may vary somewhat depending on the specific hand depriming tool you’re using.
+For an alternative approach, consider using a universal decap die on your press, so always follow the manufacturer's instructions for your specific tool.

 To join discussions on reloading, check out the forums here.